Doctor Who season 14 full season guide: plot, cast and everything we know

 Who is Roger ap Gwilliam?
 (Image credit: BBC Studios/Bad Wolf)

-On January 20, the BBC confirmed that Anita Dobson and Michelle Greenidge would also be part of the season 14 cast.
-Michelle Greenidge plays Ruby's foster mother, Carla, whilst Anita Dobson plays Ruby's nosy neighbor, Mrs Flood.
+The BBC also confirmed that Anita Dobson and Michelle Greenidge were part of the season 14 cast.
+Michelle Greenidge plays Ruby's foster mother, Carla, whilst Anita Dobson plays Ruby's nosy neighbor, Mrs Flood, both of whom appeared in the Christmas special.

-Life After Life star Jack Forsyth-Noble is also attached to the new series, where he'll be playing a character we at least know the name of, as he's playing Will.
+Life After Life star Jack Forsyth-Noble is also part of the series, playing Will.

 The BBC has also revealed they've signed up Jinkx Monsoon for Doctor Who season 14.
 Although their role in the show wasn't revealed at first, we've subsequently learned that Monsoon will be playing a new villain in the show.